Carbon emission in construction and ways to reduce it

 For India, the fastest-growing country that vowed to bring about a meaningful change in the environmental picture, this looks like a very big challenge when it comes to meeting the vast construction needs, yet reducing carbon emissions.
 Fortunately, experts have identified some key elements in the construction processes responsible for considerable emissions from this sector and suggested the right measures to deal with the situation.
 Let’s take a brief look at some of them.

 Use ESS and smaller diesel generators for a hybrid energy solution

 Diesel fuel combustion is a major source of air pollution at construction sites.
 Diesel-powered machinery like cranes, excavators, generators and heavy-duty vehicles use fuel and emit emissions into the atmosphere.
 The industry is dependent on diesel fuel because construction sites, particularly those in remote areas, lack grid power.

-Noise produced by the diesel generator sets cause sound pollution in addition to the burning of diesel fuel.
+The noise produced by the diesel generator sets causes sound pollution in addition to the burning of diesel fuel.
 This type of pollution is particularly troublesome in cities.

 Reducing the need for diesel fuel energy is essential for lowering air pollution during construction.
 Utilizing Energy Storage Systems (ESS) that use lithium-ion battery technology is one way to achieve this.